Staines High Street railway station

 Staines High Street railway station was a railway station that formerly served the town of Staines (now Staines-upon-Thames), on the Windsor & Eton line of the London and South Western Railway.

 History

 The station was opened on 1 July 1884 and closed on 30 January 1916 It was built to serve Staines for trains to and from the west using a short chord connecting the Windsor line to the line from Staines to Reading.

-When passenger services were removed, the chord remained in use for occasional freight traffic until the mid-1960s after which the chord embankment was removed.
+When passenger services were removed, the chord remained in use for occasional freight traffic until 1965, after which the chord embankment was demolished.
 A car park stands on the site of the chord and no traces of the station remain.